trungpq163/api-dlu/README.md

 export PASSWORD=yourpassword
 ```

-2. Or you can create .env in node_modules/api-dlu
+2. Or you can create .env in your project

 In file .env